Get,

 Depression is associated with a feeling of worthlessness, mood changes and changes in appetite, which may affect normal health.
 Modifiable risk factors like dietary interventions may help in decreasing the prevalence of depression.
 Stefanska et al. conducted a study in 2014 to assess the effect of banana intake on depression; this study showed that bananas are rich in minerals like Mg (magnesium), K (potassium), Fe (iron) and Vitamin B, which may help alleviate depressive symptoms.
 Additionally, bananas contain tryptophan (a precursor of serotonin), which uplifts the mood.
 The presence of choline in bananas may help improve brain function.
 This suggests that consuming bananas may help manage depression.
 However, scientific evidence supporting these claims is limited and requires the need for more clinical studies to support these claims.6

-Potential uses of bananas in Non-Alcoholic Fatty Liver Disease
+4. Potential Uses of Bananas in Non-Alcoholic Fatty Liver Disease

 Literature shows that bananas are rich in phenols, which are known to exert a hepatoprotective effect.
 A study done in 2021 by Torres et al. showed that the consumption of bananas may help manage NAFLD due to the presence of phenols which improves liver antioxidant status and reduces the accumulation of body fat.
 This indicates that bananas may help reduce the risk of NAFLD, but we need more scientific evidence to support these claims.7

-Bananas are rich in dietary fibre, magnesium and potassium, all of which may benefit blood pressure.
-The U.S. Nutrient data laboratory in 2011 stated that banana intake had a positive impact on blood pressure in East Asian consumers than non-consumers.
+Bananas are rich in dietary fiber, magnesium, and potassium, all of which may benefit blood pressure.
+The U.S. Nutrient Data Laboratory in 2011 stated that banana intake had a positive impact on blood pressure in East Asian consumers than non-consumers.
 Additionally, the presence of potassium in bananas may help in reducing fluid accumulation in the body (oedema) which also helps in reducing blood pressure.
 Therefore, bananas may help reduce elevated blood pressure.
 However, no scientific data is available for this.
 Thus, more research should be conducted to ascertain these claims.8,9

-• Bananas are rich in soluble and insoluble fibres, which may have a positive impact on digestion and can soften stools.9
+• Bananas are rich in soluble and insoluble fibers, which may have a positive impact on digestion and can soften stools.9

-• Bananas contain a prebiotic called fructo-oligosachharide, which enhances the absorption of calcium by the body and may improve bone health.9
+• Bananas contain a prebiotic called fructose-oligosaccharide, which enhances the absorption of calcium by the body and may improve bone health.9

-• Due to a high iron and folate content, bananas may help manage anaemia.9
+• Due to its high iron and folate content, bananas may help manage anemia.9

-• Bananas are rich in antioxidants, lutein, Vitamin A and carotenoids which may help improve vision.9
+• Bananas are rich in antioxidants, lutein, Vitamin A, and carotenoids which may help improve vision.

 How to Use Bananas?